 On the coast, the weather is still warm and the summer tourists are long gone.
-It’s the perfect time for long beach walks, lobster rolls (the local catch is legendary), and exploring the untouched bays on boat trips.
+This means it’s the perfect time for long beach walks, lobster rolls (the local catch is legendary), and exploring the untouched bays on boat trips.

 Top tip: New England’s vineyards and orchards produce a fine crop of wine and ciders, so set aside time for a tour and tasting session.

-The boutique Aava Resort and Spa, a peaceful wellness hotel in the fishing town of Khanom, southeast Thailand, is ideal for a week of ‘me time’ – with coconut palms swaying in the breeze and turquoise warm water gently lapping the shoreline.
+The boutique Aava Resort & Spa, a peaceful wellness hotel in the fishing town of Khanom, southeast Thailand, is ideal for a week of ‘me time’.
+It’s basically paradise, with coconut palms swaying in the breeze and turquoise warm waters gently lapping the shoreline.

 Join Woman & Home’s 7-day Thailand Aava Spa retreat, from £1,499 including flights.

 More like this: 9 of the best fitness holidays (that do actually work)